japanj/pugs-detection/reproducibility.md

 ## Data for Reproducibility

 ### Use provided raw data files
-- The raw data in `data/raw/` must be used to get the reproducible results
+- The raw data in `data/raw/` must be used to get the reproducible results.
+So you can skip the data acquisition notebooks (`1_data_acquisition_*.ipynb`) and start workflow execution from data processing notebooks (`2_data_processing_*.ipynb`)
-- Different data retrieval date can lead to different raw data since OSM data might change over time and Sentinel-2 image collections are occasionally reprocessed.
+- You can still run the data acquisition notebooks, but please note that different data retrieval date can lead to different raw data since OSM data might change over time and Sentinel-2 image collections are occasionally reprocessed.

     More details about Sentinel-2 processing baseline: https://sentiwiki.copernicus.eu/web/s2-processing